Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 First of all, as to motivation, the word `countable' and variations appears about one hundred times in \cite{dsliceke}, Hirschfeldt's monograph that provides a partial overview of the RM zoo.
 Countable infinity does indeed take centre stage, as is clear from Hirschfeldt's quote in Section \ref{detail}.
 As it happens, this quote is preceded in \cite{dsliceke} by: \begin{quote} The work of G\"odel and others has shown that mathematics, like everything else, is built on sand.
 As Borges reminds us, this fact should not keep us from building, and building boldly.
 However, it also behooves us to understand the nature of our sand. \end{quote} While we do not agree with Hirschfeldt's foundational claims regarding G\"odel, we share his sentiment regarding the necessary nature of the study of the foundations of mathematics.
 Thus, it behooves us to study the logical strength of theorems from the RM zoo formulated using the `real' definition of countable set.

 The previous paragraph constitutes general motivation, but particular theorems come with `extra' motivation.
 We single out fragments of \emph{Ramsey's theorem} as Ramsey himself in \cite{keihardrammen}, the original source of `Ramsey's theorem', formulates the infinite version of Ramsey's theorem using `infinite sets' and \textbf{not} using sequences.
 Moreover, versions of the \emph{Rival-Sands theorem} from \cite{rivalsanders} are apparently equivalent to $\ADS$ and $\RT_{2}^{2}$ (see \cite{rivalsanders2, rivalsanders3}).
-The folllowing quote by Rival-Sands strongly suggests their work is also formulated using `infinite (countable) sets' and \textbf{not} sequences. \begin{quote} Recently, M.\ Gavalec and P.\ Vojtas have pointed out to us that the natural analogue of our Theorem 1 holds for graphs of regular cardinality $\kappa$. (\cite{rivalsanders}*{p.\ 396}) \end{quote} We could obtain a version of Theorem \ref{ladel} and corollaries for the various second-order versions of the Rival-Sands theorem.
+The following quote by Rival-Sands strongly suggests their work is also formulated using `infinite (countable) sets' and \textbf{not} sequences. \begin{quote} Recently, M.\ Gavalec and P.\ Vojtas have pointed out to us that the natural analogue of our Theorem 1 holds for graphs of regular cardinality $\kappa$. (\cite{rivalsanders}*{p.\ 396}) \end{quote} We could obtain a version of Theorem \ref{ladel} and corollaries for the various second-order versions of the Rival-Sands theorem.
 On a related note, the topic of \cite{ericwaszonegoeie} is the (Weihrauch degree) study of $\ADS$ and variations involving (second-order) sets rather than sequences in the consequent.
 Thus, our idea of studying $\ADS$ based on Definition \ref{standard} is definitely \emph{in the same spirit}.

-Secondly, we now formulate the \emph{ascending-desending sequence principle} from \cite{dsliceke}*{Def.\ 9.1}, which is the following $\L_{2}$-sentence. \begin{princ}[$\ADS$] Every infinite linear order has an infinite ascending or descending sequence. \end{princ} Linear orders are given by sequences (see e.g.\ \cite{simpson2}*{V.1.1}) in RM, and we now study what happens if we adopt the usual definition of (strongly) `countable set' as in Definition \ref{standard}
+Secondly, we now formulate the \emph{ascending-desending sequence principle} from \cite{dsliceke}*{Def.\ 9.1}, which is the following $\L_{2}$-sentence. \begin{princ}[$\ADS$] Every infinite linear order has an infinite ascending or descending sequence. \end{princ} Countable linear orders are represented by subsets of $\N$ (see e.g.\ \cite{simpson2}*{V.1.1}) in RM, and we now study what happens if we adopt the definition of (strongly) `countable set' as in Definition \ref{standard}

 Of course, we use the usual definition of `linear order' $(X, \preceq_{X})$; we shall assume that $X\subseteq \R$ or $X\subset \N^{\N}$, as this already guarantees that the associated third-order version of $\ADS$ is not provable in $\Z_{2}^{\omega}$.
 If the set $X$ is (strongly) countable, then we say that $(X, \preceq_{X})$ is (strongly) countable.
 An infinite ascending sequence $(x_{n})_{n\in \N}$ in $X$ satisfies $x_{n}\prec x_{n+1}$ for any $n\in\N$, and similar for descending sequences.
 We say that $(X, \prec_{X})$ is infinite if for any $n\in \N$ there are pairwise distinct $x_{0}, \dots, x_{n} \in X$.